-Slicer-blade roof rakes are designed to be pushed upward, rather than pulled down.
+Slicer-blade rakes are designed to be pushed upward, rather than pulled down.
 Because you’re pushing against the grain, it’s essential that the rake has wheels or coasters to avoid damaging shingles.
-But slicer-style rakes often come with a big advantage: a trailing sheet.
+But slicer-style options often come with a big advantage: a trailing sheet.
 Snow shoots along the sheet, staying out of gutters and away from shrubs and plants.

 Most roof rakes come with adjustable poles.
 The longer the pole, the higher you’ll be able to reach on the roof, but longer poles can also be unwieldy and may require more physical strength to lift and maneuver.

 Roof rakes range in weight between just a few pounds and about 15 pounds, with most of the weight in the rake head.
 The heavier the rake head, the more likely it is to sink deeply into the snow on the roof, allowing you to remove a good amount with each pull.

 Should you use a roof rake on a ladder?